These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to distinguish constant pain (neuritis) from dull intermittent pain (neuralgia)

-Why: DC 8311 (neuritis) allows a maximum rating of severe incomplete paralysis of CN XI, while DC 8410 (neuralgia) is capped at moderate incomplete paralysis.
+DC 8311 (neuritis) allows a maximum rating of severe incomplete paralysis of CN XI, while DC 8410 (neuralgia) is capped at moderate incomplete paralysis.
 If your pain is constant or frequently severe, the correct diagnostic code is 8311, which carries a higher maximum rating.

-Do this instead: Explicitly describe the constant nature of your pain: 'My pain is present every single day.
+Instead: Explicitly describe the constant nature of your pain: 'My pain is present every single day.
 Even on my best days it is a background ache of 3-4 out of 10.
 It never fully goes away.'
 Document the frequency and duration of severe episodes to establish the neuritis pattern.

 Impact: Could result in 20% (neuralgia maximum) instead of 30% (neuritis maximum with organic changes)